amarder/stack-overflow/paper/stack-overflow.md

 \log(1 + y_{it}) = \alpha_i + \sum_{k=-29}^{30} D_{it}^k \delta_k + \epsilon_{it}.
 $$

-This model was estimated using ordinary least squares, standard errors were clustered at the user level.
+The model parameters are estimated using an ordinary least squares regression, and standard errors are clustered at the user level.

 Let $t_i^*$ denote the day user $i$ recieves the badge.
 Figure \ref{edit} plots the expected number of actions taken on the $k$'th day since receiving the badge